alex-evans/calculator/README.md

-# drum_machine
+# calculator
-FCC project Drum Machine
+Freecodecamp - Javascript Calculator project

 ## User Stories
 1. My calculator should contain a clickable element containing an `=` (equal sign) with a corresponding `id="equals"`.